Monotonicity Under Local Operations: Linear Entropic Formulas: Introduction

-where $\rho_{13}$:= $\text{Tr}_{2} (\rho_{123})$, $\rho_{12}$:= $\text{Tr}_{3} (\rho_{123})$, etc. Strong subadditivity (SSA) is a fundamental tool in quantum information theory and beyond (cf \cite{BSST02, HOW07, BKN00}).
-Remarkably, strong subadditivity gives us all known linear inequalities limiting the von Neumann entropy.
-This raises two questions: \begin{enumerate} \item What entropic monotones does SSA imply? \item Do entropic monotones exist which are not implied by SSA? \end{enumerate} Below, we show that given natural simplifying assumptions, the answer to the latter question is no. This in turn means that an answer to the former question---a characterization of monotones implied by strong subadditivity---is, in a sense, exhaustive.
+where $\rho_{13}$:= $\text{Tr}_{2} (\rho_{123})$, $\rho_{12}$:= $\text{Tr}_{3} (\rho_{123})$ and $\rho_{3}$:= $\text{Tr}_{12} (\rho_{123})$ are marginals of $\rho_{123}$.
+Strong subadditivity is a fundamental tool in quantum information theory and beyond (cf \cite{BSST02, HOW07, BKN00}).
+Remarkably, it gives us all known linear inequalities limiting the von Neumann entropy.
+This raises two questions: \textbf{(i)} What linear entropic monotones does SSA imply? \textbf{(ii)} Do linear entropic monotones exist which are not implied by SSA?
+We answer these two questions below.
+For the first question, we provide a characterization of monotones implied by strong subadditivity.
+We show that the answer to the second question is no, i.e., all linear entropic monotones are implied by strong subadditivity.

-In order to talk about correlation measures, we consider density operators defined over multiple Hilbert spaces.
-Let $N$:= $\{1$,...,$n\}$ and $I$ be a nonempty subset of $N$.
-If $\rho_{N}$ is a density operator defined over $n$ systems, then the state of the systems contained in $I$ is given by the partial trace: $ \rho_{I} = \text{Tr}_{N\setminus I} (\rho_{N})$.
-For a given $\rho_{N}$ and each nonempty $I \subseteq N$ we associate an entropy $S(I):=S(\rho_{I})$.
-We call the tuple $(S(I))_{I \subseteq N}$ the entropy vector of $\rho_{N}$ and think of it as a point in $\mathbf{R}^{2^{n}-1}$.
-The topological closure of the set of all entropy vectors associated with $n$-partite quantum states, which we denote by $\overline{\mathbf{A}}_{n}$, is a convex cone.
-That means it is closed under addition and multiplication by non-negative factors \cite{Quantum_Entropy_Inequalities}.
+In order to talk about correlation measures, we consider density operators defined over a tensor product of multiple Hilbert spaces.
+Let $N:= \{1$,...,$n\}$ and $J$ be a nonempty subset of $N$.
+If $\rho_{N}$ is a density operator that describes the state of $n$ systems, then the state of the systems contained in $J$ is given by the partial trace: $ \rho_{J} := \text{Tr}_{N\setminus J} (\rho_{N})$.
+For a given $\rho_{N}$ and each nonempty $J \subseteq N$ we associate an entropy $S(J):=S(\rho_{J})$.
+We call the tuple $(S(J))_{J \subseteq N}$ the entropy vector of $\rho_{N}$ and think of it as a point in $\mathbf{R}^{2^{n}-1}$.
+The topological closure of the set of all entropy vectors associated with $n$-partite quantum states, which we denote by $\overline{\mathbf{A}}_{n}$, is a convex cone \cite{Quantum_Entropy_Inequalities}.
+That means it is closed under addition and multiplication by non-negative factors.

 We seek formulas $f_{\vec \alpha} $ : $\overline{\mathbf{A}}_{n} \to \mathbf{R}$ which are monotonic under the action of local operations, i.e., local quantum channels, and have the following form: